What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 Its history dates back to the Heian period.

-Its origin is said to be a game played by children of the nobility at the time called "Hina-asobi."
+Its origins are said to be a game played by children of the nobility at the time called "Hina-asobi."

-Originally, it was performed as a ritual to ward off evil spirits using dolls made of paper and clay.
+Originally, it was performed as a ritual to ward off evil spirits, using dolls made of paper or clay.

-This custom spread, and eventually an event called "Nagashibina" began in which dolls are floated down the river to ward off evil spirits.
+This custom spread, and gradually an event called "Nagashibina" began, in which dolls are floated down the river to ward off evil.

 During the Edo period, the custom of displaying Hina dolls and celebrating became established.

-This is because Hina dolls were used in the samurai society of the time.
+This is because Hina dolls were popular in the samurai society of the time.

-This is because it was recognized as a symbol of good health and happiness for girls.
+This is because it is recognized as a symbol of wishing happiness and health for girls.

 It became common for ordinary households to display Hina dolls as well.

-Also, the number of Hina dolls and how they are displayed vary depending on the region; five-tiered displays are the norm in the Kanto region, while seven-tiered displays are common in the Kansai region.
+The number of Hina dolls and how they are displayed also differ depending on the region; five-tiered displays are the norm in the Kanto region, while seven-tiered displays are common in the Kansai region.

-Even today, Hinamatsuri is widely celebrated throughout Japan, although the format and decoration of the dolls has changed over time.
+Even today, Hinamatsuri is widely celebrated throughout Japan, but the format and display of the dolls has changed over time.

 2. Why did Hinamatsuri become a girls' day?

-The reason why Hinamatsuri became established as a "girls' day" is closely related to its origins.
+The reason why Hinamatsuri has become established as a "girls' day" is closely related to its origins.

-Originally, Hinamatsuri was one of the five seasonal festivals called Jōshi no Sekku.
+Originally, Hinamatsuri was one of the five seasonal festivals known as Joshi no Sekku.

-During this festival, dolls made of paper and clay are released into the river to purify the people.
+During this festival, dolls made from paper and clay are floated down the river to purify the impurities.

 It was a custom to pray for health and happiness for the year.

-This custom was brought to Japan and eventually developed into an event to pray for the health of children.
+This custom was introduced to Japan and eventually developed into an event to pray for the health of children.

 It has become established as a day to celebrate the growth of girls in particular.

-In Japan, the "Hina-asobi" (playing dolls with dolls), which has been around since the Heian period, became popular among the nobility.
+In Japan, "Hina-asobi" (playing with dolls), which has been around since the Heian period, became popular among the nobility.

 This play not only helps children grow,